The first medication

 • Diarrhea.
 Diarrhea is common with CAPRELSA and can be severe.
 Tell your health care provider right away if you develop diarrhea during treatment with CAPRELSA.

 • Thyroid hormones.
-You can have changes in your thyroid hormone when taking CAPRELSA.
-Your health care provider may need to adjust your thyroid medication while you are taking CAPRELSA.
+You can have changes in your thyroid hormone during treatment with CAPRELSA.
+Your health care provider should monitor your thyroid hormone levels during treatment with CAPRELSA.

 • High blood pressure (hypertension).
 If you develop high blood pressure or your high blood pressure gets worse, your health care provider may lower your dose of CAPRELSA or tell you to stop taking CAPRELSA until your blood pressure is under control.
 Your health care provider may prescribe another medicine to control your high blood pressure.

 • Reversible Posterior Leukoencephalopathy Syndrome (RPLS).
 A condition called reversible posterior leukoencephalopathy syndrome can happen while taking CAPRELSA.
-Call your health care provider right away if you have: seizures; headaches; changes in vision; confusion; problems thinking.
+Call your health care provider right away if you get any of these symptoms: seizures; headaches; changes in vision; confusion; problems thinking.

 • Kidney problems.
 CAPRELSA may cause problems with your kidneys, including kidney failure.